Keisial/keisial.github.io/README.txt

-Release 3.0.3 UNRELEASED
+Release 3.1.0 UNRELEASED

-The last release inadvertently changed the default result for AAAA lookups from binary to text.
-This has been corrected and a more generalized solution implemented.
+More choices about result types are provided in 3.1.0.
 To specify resulttype, in a DnsRequest object, use DnsRequest.req(resulttype='binary/text/default').
-Default equates to 3.0 defaults.
-Additionally, TXT and SPF records data are returned as strings, restoring 3.0.2 behavior and matching what dnspython3 returns.
+Default equates to pydns defaults.
+TXT and SPF records data are returned as strings by default, this matches what dnspython3 returns.

+Release 3.0.3 Wed May 29 00:05:00 EDT 2013

+There was a third, unintended incompatiblity in 3.0.2 in that IPv6 addresses were returned in their string format rather than their decimal format.
+This breaks pyspf queries when the connect IP is IPv6.
+3.0.3 is a release strictly to revert this change.

 Release 3.0.2 Thu Jan 19 01:25:00 EST 2012